- The southwestern Pennsylvania counties of Allegheny, Beaver, Butler, Fayette, Greene, Indiana, Washington, and Westmoreland.

 Created over eons, as water carved away layers of the Allegheny Plateau, southwestern Pennsylvania’s hilly topography set the stage for entrepreneurs.
 Over time, this land and the local economy continued to transform.
 Colonial agriculture gave way to boat building and river trade.
 Business shifted from commerce to industry, making use of the region’s natural resources for glassmaking, coal mining, and small scale iron production, which laid the groundwork for the “Big Steel” era of the 20th century.
 Industries waxed and waned – each innovating and building upon the one that preceded it – before evolving into today’s dynamic landscape.

-The eight-county region is one of 49 National Heritage Areas and one of 12 State Heritage Areas in Pennsylvania.
-It is managed by the Rivers of Steel Heritage Corporation, a nonprofit which works in partnership with the National Park Service and the Pennsylvania Department of Conservation and Natural Resources.
-Through these public-private partnerships, Rivers of Steel supports heritage conservation, heritage tourism and outdoor recreation as a means to foster economic redevelopment and enhance cultural engagement.
+The eight-county region of Rivers of Steel NHA is a National Heritage Area and one of 12 state-desigated Heritage Areas in Pennsylvania.
+It is managed by the Rivers of Steel Heritage Corporation, a nonprofit that works in partnership with the National Park Service and the Pennsylvania Department of Conservation and Natural Resources.
+Through public-private partnerships, Rivers of Steel supports heritage conservation, heritage tourism, and outdoor recreation as a means to foster economic redevelopment and enhance cultural engagement.

-Rivers of Steel National Heritage Area is home to the following NPS sites:
+Rivers of Steel National Heritage Area includes the following historic sites: